 Windlestone and the Eden family

-Just south off the A689 south of the Merringtons towards Rushyford is Windleston Hall with grounds stretching south towards Woodham and Newton Aycliffe.
+Just off the A689 south of the Merringtons towards Rushyford is Windlestone Hall in grounds stretching south towards Woodham and Newton Aycliffe.
 The name is first recorded in the late twelfth century as Windlesden and was either the hill (dun) or valley (dene) belonging to someone called Windel.
 Part of the land here later belonged to the Prioress of Neasham Abbey near Darlington and other owners in the past have included the Ogles and Lumleys.

-The family supported the Royalist cause during the Civil War of the 1640.
-In the later 1600s and early 1700s a Sir Robert Eden was elected an MP for County Durham on six occasions.
-His son, Sir John Eden, also ventured into politics and was elected in 1713, 1714 and 1722.
+The Edens supported the Royalists during the Civil War.
+In the later 1600s and early 1700s a Sir Robert Eden was elected MP for County Durham on six occasions.
+His son, Sir John Eden, also ventured into politics being elected in 1713, 1714 and 1722.
 On one occasion, during a parliamentary debate on equalising the land tax Sir John produced a loaf of bread and some clogs and proclaimed:

 “when the south eats and wears